 - If the information is of a short-lived nature, post it to a Slack channel.
 See also the "Status updates" section.

-- Otherwise post it to a Team Conversation in Asana.
+- Otherwise post it to a Team Conversation in Discourse.

 I need to pass non-urgent information to one or more persons and get their feedback.

-- General: Start a Team Conversation in Asana.
+- General: Start a Team Conversation in Discourse.